Gbemisola23/ebinnaturals/README.md

 * Code Institute Botique Ado walkthrough and fourth project NaijaNetherlands

-* I went through other student's project to get ideas pn their projects and check their readme but the one I used the most was from
-   Pauline Rugwevera project and MikeR94 Readme.
+* I went through other student's project to get ideas on their projects and checked their readme but the one I used the most was from Pauline Rugwevera project and MikeR94's Readme examples.

 * Hello django code institute.

 * [Stack overflow](https://stackoverflow.com/) for debugging issues.

 * [Coolors](https://coolors.com) for generating color palette.

-#### Blog content

 * [Blog link](https://www.kitchen-concoctions.com/2012/05/avocado-banana-hair-mask/)